Bruce's page on the Empress CemeteryEmpress, Alberta, CanadaEmpress, Alberta is right on the border with Saskatchewan,

 OpenStreetMap |

-I am currently creating a new map and directory for the Empress Cemetery.
-I started 2024-Oct-27. |
+I am creating a new map and directory for the Empress Cemetery, |

 Progress |

-Complete: Columns 10 through 18 (north side), and Columns 1 & 2 (south side) Still to do: Columns 3 through 9 (south side).
-Some scattered graves are complete.
-2024-Nov-22: The in-cemetery work is now on hold until the snow is gone. |
+Photographed & mapped: Columns 10 through 18 (north side), and Columns 1 & 2 (south side) Still to do: Columns 3 through 9 (south side). |

 As you can see from the Overview Plot Map below, there are Columns running north-south.
 Each individual square is a Plot and inside it are Sub-plots (or graves).
 The Plot numbers start in the south on the east side of the column, counting up going north.
 When reaching the farthest north in the column, turns around and continues counting up going south on the west side of the column.
 So the south end of the columns have both the first Plot number (1), and the highest Plot number just to the west of Plot 1. | ||||||